ShreyaShinde25/Interactive-Call-graph-using-D3.js/README.md

 ```
 - Attribute details:
   - ```id```: unique identifier for the current method in the execution path (this should be the same id that uniquely identifies a method object)
+  - ```callSite```: the location (in terms of bytecode index) in the caller (parent) method that called the current method.
+For the first entry in the path, this value is the Java Thread for which the stack belongs to
   - ```children```: a list of methods that fall under the current execution path (defined recursively).
 The last node in the execution path should have an empty list for its children
     - A new child should only be added under the parent when the child is called by the parent from a unique position (i.e. line number) in the code for the **first time**
     - For recursive methods, this may mean the recursion stops after just one child is added (i.e. this means the recursive call is only made from a single position in the method)